Datadog, Inc.

 Ten Moats Verdict

 Datadog is one of the cleanest AI-tailwind plays in enterprise software: AI workloads generate exponentially more telemetry than traditional apps, and Datadog's consumption pricing captures this expansion natively.
 The four AI-resilient moats (proprietary data flywheel, transaction embedding, system of record, multi-product bundle) are all strengthening as agentic AI deploys, with 650 AI-native customers including 14 of top 20 labs serving as a beachhead.
-Primary risks are customer concentration (largest customer skews headline growth) and Splunk-Cisco bundle pressure, but the 52% RPO acceleration suggests these risks are well-priced into the current ~30% pullback from highs.
+Primary risks are customer concentration (largest customer skews headline growth) and Splunk-Cisco bundle pressure; after the May 2026 re-rating (~+60% off the lows following the first $1B quarter and two hyperscaler superintelligence-lab wins), these risks are no longer discounted in the price.

 Datadog dashboards, query language (DDQL), and notebook workflows require fluency that SRE teams build over years; Bits AI is partially abstracting this but advanced incident analysis still requires platform expertise.